samaronybarros/data-structures/README.md

 ###### Description

-Inserts an element to the Sorted List.
+Inserts an element in the Sorted List.

 ##### removeFromLast